-Based on the Commonwealth's January 2016 consensus forecast, fiscal 2017 revenues of nearly \$26.9 billion were expected to be 4.3% higher than the revised fiscal 2016 forecast; the fiscal 2017 figure assumed an additional 0.05% drop in the PIT rate, to 5.05%.
-Given recently lower tax revenue collections in fiscal 2016, estimated fiscal 2017 tax revenues are now expected to be \$450 million to \$750 million below the forecast benchmark.
-Additionally, the Commonwealth has disclosed that the \$206 million proposed deposit of excess capital gains to the stabilization fund, noted earlier, may be reduced.
+Based on the Commonwealth's January 2016 consensus forecast and including the negative fiscal 2016 variance noted above, estimated fiscal 2017 tax revenues of nearly \$26.9 billion are 5% higher than currently forecast fiscal 2016 revenues; the forecast assumes that a further 0.05% PIT rate drop takes effect on Jan.
+1, 2017, lowering the rate to 5.05%.
+The Commonwealth continues to assume a \$206 million deposit of excess capital gains taxes in the stabilization fund.
 Deliberations on the budget for fiscal 2017 continue in the state's legislature.